- Make a Donation

 Search Our Site

 Remember little Alan Kurdi, age 3, who drowned in the Mediterranean Sea, as he and his family fled war-ravaged Syria?
 The world looked on in horror at the images of his lifeless body lying on the shore.
-One year later, the horror hasn’t stopped – children are still drowning.
-That’s why, as part of our ongoing response to the Child Refugee Crisis, we’re launching a search and rescue ship to save children’s lives.
+The horror hasn’t stopped – children are still drowning.
+That’s why, as part of our ongoing response to the Child Refugee Crisis, Save the Children is launching a search and rescue ship to save children’s lives.

 SEARCH.
 RESCUE.
 SAVE.